OpenGovAus/aus-local-councils/README.md

 This Python packagage returns lists of all local councils in Australia, sorted by state/territory.

+A list of all Australian local councils can be found in aus_councils.json

 ## Setup

 Install required packages with **pip3**: